 The powerful phytonutrients responsible for the deep color in beets is the one that wards off cancer .

-The betalains, a group of powerful anti-inflammatory and anti-oxidants that fight free radicals and inflammation-related chronic illnesses like obesity, heart disease and possibly cancer are also found in beets.
+Betalains is a group of powerful anti-inflammatory and anti-oxidant agents that fight free radical and inflammation related illnesses such as obesity, heart disease and cancer.

 Beet also contains betacyaninis that was shown in a study done on mice to inhibit cancer growth.